 Free range eggs

 Their motivation has to do in the main with compassion in world farming; ours is that cage-free eggs are so much tastier and more nutritious.

-Be warned though that some farms allow their hens out for five-minutes a day and call them free range; we live in a world filled with deceit.
+Be warned though that some farmers allow their hens out for five minutes a day and call them free-range; we live in a world filled with deceit.

+Free range eggs